 David Bell (Website Manager) is a reference librarian at Booth Library.
 He earned his M.S. in library and information science at the University of Illinois at Urbana-Champaign and an M.A. in English literature at Northern Illinois University.
-He has been involved with the EVFF since 2004.
-Last year, he acquired a grant to enhance Booth Library’s collection of Gene Hackman-related materials.
+He has been involved with the EVFF since 2004 and has acquired several grants to enhance Booth Library’s film collection.

-Dan Crews (Film Rights, Publicity/Promotion) is the Director of Publicity of the College of Arts and Humanities at Eastern Illinois University.
+Dan Crews (Publicity/Promotion) is the Director of Publicity of the College of Arts and Humanities at Eastern Illinois University.
 Dan has provided services to the EVFF in various capacities including obtaining film rights and publicity.

 Jeanne Goble (Co-Project Director, Community Activities) has been an associate at EIU’s Booth Library since 1979.
 She holds English, education, and library science degrees from EIU.
 She has been involved with the EVFF since 2006 and continues to explore her interests with film, literature, and music.

-Glenn Hild is the interim associate dean of the College of Arts and Humanities.
-He was chair of the Art Department from 1999 to 2013.
+Glenn Hild is the Dean of the College of Arts and Humanities at EIU.
+He was chair of the Art Department from 1999 to 2013 and Assistant Dean 2013-2014.
 His creative research involves geometric abstraction of landscape forms/space in painting and drawing mediums.

 Robert Hillman (Exhibits) is the head of University Archives and Special Collections at Booth Library.
 He holds degrees from Principia College, the University of Illinois-Springfield and Brigham Young University.
 He enjoys attending theatre and cinema events, and is a fan of independent films.

 Robin L. Murray (Co-Project Director/Program Chair) teaches in the English Department at EIU, where she also serves as the coordinator for the College of Arts & Humanities’ Film Studies Minor.
-She is the author of On the Edge: Ecology and Popular Film (with Joseph K. Heumann), Gunfight at the Eco-Corral: Western Cinema and the Environment (with Joseph K. Heumann), and That’s All Folks?: Ecocritical Readings of American Animated Features (with Joseph K. Heumann).
+She is the author of On the Edge: Ecology and Popular Film, Gunfight at the Eco-Corral: Western Cinema and the Environment, That’s All Folks?: Ecocritical Readings of American Animated Features, and Film and Everyday Eco-Disasters (with Joseph K. Heumann).
 She has been helping to organize the EVFF since its inception in 2004.